Skip to content

 That place turned out to be Paonia.

 Paonia captured my heart with its incredible organic farms, orchards, and strong agricultural community.
-In 2019 I bought a small off-grid shed on a hillside overlooking the valley and began slowly transforming it into my home.
+I moved to Paonia in 2016, and then in 2019 I bought a small off-grid shed on a hillside overlooking the valley and began slowly transforming it into my home.
+I've spent the last 6 years building my home with the help of friends and family.
+My view from the hill looks over the North Fork Valley and fills my heart with so much joy.
+I have finally found my home.

-Today, the Paonia Food Movement connects members in the Roaring Fork Valley with the farmers, ranchers, bakers, and makers of Paonia, bringing incredible local food directly to the community each week.
+Today, the Paonia Food Movement connects members in the Roaring Fork Valley with over 40 farmers, ranchers, bakers, and makers of Paonia, bringing incredible local food directly to the Roaring Fork community each week.